BDCA Community Projects

-Another recent successful BDCA project has been the erection of four new entrance signs to Buninyong.
+Another successful BDCA project has been the erection of four new entrance signs to Buninyong.
 The $35,000 project was funded with grants from Regional Development, Victoria, the City of Ballarat and the Buninyong Community Bank

 Solar lighting has already been installed at each location.